Hasanuzzaman Hasan

-Hasanuzzaman Hasan Bangladesh Nationalist Party politician.
+Hasanuzzaman Hasan was a Bangladesh Nationalist Party politician.
 He was elected a member of parliament from Lalmonirhat-1 in February 1996.

 Career

-Hasan was born in 1994 15 Oct Lalmonirhat-1 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
+Hasan was elected to parliament from Lalmonirhat-1 as a Bangladesh Nationalist Party candidate in the February 1996 Bangladeshi general election.
 He was defeated from Lalmonirhat-1 constituency on 12 June 1996 on the nomination of Bangladesh Nationalist Party.

+Hasan died on 24 August 2021 aged 65.